lpmwfx/Asteriods2D/README.md

 ## 📝 License

-This is an experimental project.
-See project files for details.
+Released under the MIT License.
+See `LICENSE` for details.

 ## 🤖 Development